leogiraldimg/az900-exam-preparation/README.md

   - From imperative code
 - Available for Windows, Linux, and Mac
 - You can access it in a web browser via Azure Cloud Shell
+  - A storage account is required to use Azure Cloud Shell

 ##### The Azure CLI